What is Post Herpetic Neuralgia?

-The neuralgia begins when the herpetic eruptions begin to heal.
-The pain appears usually in the affected dermatone or the affected nerve course and results in severe pain in the region which has the same nerve supply.
+The Neuralgia begins when the herpetic eruptions begin to heal.
+The pain appears usually in the affected dermatome or the affected nerve course and results in severe pain in the region which has the same nerve supply.
 The pain is a drawing, pricking type of intense pain, sometimes accompanied with burning sensation of the skin.
 The pain lasts from a few weeks to few months, rarely years.

 - Severe rash within three days of shingles infection

 - A study shows that, 65% of patients were women